ratnanil/Project_Daniel_Sophie/Readme.md

 -   On moderate terrain, there may be a slight reduction in speed compared to flat sections, with some variability depending on specific conditions during each run.

 -   The steep sections are expected to show the greatest variability in speed and the most significant time deviations.
-Daniel may lose more time in these sections compared to the average, particularly on runs with less favorable conditions (weather).
+In these sections, physical conditions could be of significant importance and have a greater impact on the variability of the three analyzed runs.

 We anticipate to identify specific sections where Daniel can focus his training to improve performance.

 Research question 2:

+-   For the second research question, we expect to find that in sections with steep inclines, the tortuosity of the path does not influence the running speed.
+On terrain with moderate or flat slopes, where speeds will be higher, we expect that numerous changes in direction, at the same incline, may affect the running speed.

+(Löschen)

 -   For the second research question we expect to find that higher temperatures may correlate with slower overall speeds due to increased physical stress.
 Conversely, moderate, cooler temperatures might be associated with faster speeds.